 WHAT TO EXPECT

 Education is a big part of what we do.
 It’s important that you know what to expect throughout your pregnancy.
 We’ll discuss the importance of maintaining good health for both you and your baby.
-You’ll have the opportunity to meet with one of our nurses who will check your blood pressure and blood glucose.
-She’ll also provide you with nutrition information.
 In addition, we’ll talk about your options, giving you honest information so that you can make an informed decision about whether you want to parent the baby or place your baby for adoption.
 At Catholic Charities, we support Open Adoption.
 The degree of openness varies, however, depending on each situation.

 I WANT TO PARENT